embrace-io/embrace-docs/docs/ios/open-source/integration/customizing-signals.md

 Additional configuration, especially to the [session span](/ios/open-source/#how-we-built-it), would be necessary to make this CaptureService useful, but you can see here how intuitive it is to add your own automatic instrumentation.

-Consider opening a pull request on the SDK's [GitHub repository](https://github.com/embrace-io/embrace-apple-sdk/) with any instrumentation you've found useful!
+Consider opening a pull request on the Apple SDK's [GitHub repository](https://github.com/embrace-io/embrace-apple-sdk/) with any instrumentation you've found useful!